harnitsignalfx/site-collectd-plugin/README.md

 # site-collectd-plugin
 Collectd Python plugin to find all matches of a regex on a site and return the final count of matches

+## Dependencies
+requests

 ## Install Instructions
-1. Checkout this repository somewhere on your system accessible by collectd.
+1. Checkout this repository (e.g. `git clone https://github.com/harnitsignalfx/site-collectd-plugin`) somewhere on your system accessible by collectd.
 The suggested location is `/usr/share/collectd/`
 2. Run the following command from the directory folder in Step 1 `sudo pip install -r requirements.txt`
 3. Create a configuration file or use the default one (10-site.conf) and place it under `/etc/collectd/managed_config/`